Tracardi/tracardi-api/docs/flow/actions/new_event_action.md

 ## Cyclic flows

 Raised event can form a never ending cycles.
 For example flow-1 raises event X which triggers flow-2.
-And flow-2 raises event Y which tiggers flow-1, and flow-2 again triggers event X ...
+And flow-2 raises event Y which triggers flow-1, and flow-2 again triggers event X ...
 This execution can never end.

 To prevent this type of cyclic execution TRACARDI will stop sending new events when it detects a possible cyclic execution.